BOBrown/boZhang.github.io/_pages/about.md

 # News
 ---
+- Aug 16, 2023, One paper about cross-domain background-fouced alignment "Rethinking Cross-Domain Pedestrian Detection: A Background-Focused Distribution Alignment Framework for Instance-Free One-Stage Detectors" is accepted by **TIP**.
 - Jul 20, 2023, One paper titled "SUG: Single-dataset Unified Generalization for 3D Point Cloud Classification" is accepted by **ACM MM-2023**.
 - May 25, 2023, AD-PT, our research on **3D point-cloud pre-training**, has been released ([Code](https://github.com/PJLab-ADG/3DTrans), [arXiv paper](https://arxiv.org/abs/2306.00612)).
 - Apr 10, 2023, One paper titled "Performance-aware Approximation of Global Channel Pruning for Multitask CNNs" is accepted for publication in **T-PAMI**.